Qwez-source/GPT4Zero/README.md

 - **path**: The directory path where the image will be saved.
 If not specified, the image will be saved in the current directory.

 ## Using Telegram bot 💬
-We left the telegram bot code based on our library, you can find it in `TeleGPT`.
+We left the telegram bot code based on our library, you can find it in `teleGPT`.

 > [!NOTE]
 > Change your bot token.